Ichneutica chryserythra

 Ichneutica chryserythra is a moth of the family Noctuidae.
 Living specimens have distinctive violet red coloured forewings but can be distinguished from the similar species Ichneutica marmorata as it lacks the dark edge markings of the later species.
 I. chryserythra can only be found in the southern parts of the South Island.
-Adults are on the wing between November to January.
+Adults are on the wing between November and January.
 The life history of the species and the host species of its larvae are unknown.

 Taxonomy

 This species was first described by George Hampson from both a male and a female specimen and named Morrisonia chryserythra.
 The male type specimen was collected in Orepuki by Mr Dunlop and is now held at the Natural History Museum, London.
 The female specimen is said to be in the Dunlop Collection.

 In his 1988 catalogue, J. S. Dugale stated that this species was within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica hartii.